temporalio/documentation/docs/concepts/what-is-a-temporal-sdk.md

 A Temporal SDK enables you to write your application code using the full power of the programming language, while the Temporal Platform handles the durability, reliability, and scalability of the application.

-Temporal currently offers the following SDKS:
+Temporal currently offers the following SDKs:

 - [How to use the Go SDK](/docs/go/)
 - [How to use the Java SDK](/docs/java/)